zegetech/zegetech.github.io/_posts/2019-01-14-payment-gateways-Kenya.md

 ### 14. Cellulant - Mula

-Hop to [Cellulant Mula's review]() and read on why it's getting its own post.
+Hop to [Cellulant Mula's review]() and read on why it's getting a separate post.

 ## Conclusion
 On a scale of 1-5, here are the findings based on the following features: